 Trello has free, Business Class and Enterprise versions.

-Hey, hey, we know what you’re thinking here – “There’s gotta be better options than just a spreadsheet!”
+Hey, hey, we know what you’re thinking here — “There’s gotta be better options than just a spreadsheet!”
 Some teams may want something more advanced, like the planners discussed above.
 Others may appreciate the customizability and simplicity of a platform they’re already familiar with.
-And we’re definitely a part of Team If-It-Ain’t-Broke-Don’t-Fix-It.
+For businesses with streamlined operations, it may make sense to build a blog content plan in a simple Google sheet with basic conditional formatting to show stakeholders the progress of each asset.

-Curata also provides this list of downloadable content calendar templates.
+Curata also provides this list of downloadable content calendar templates to help you get started.